What if I never write again?

 If you’re having trouble right now finding the time or gumption to write, why not get some of this research out of the way instead?
-If you have ideas for a story, do a little preliminary googling on things you might need or want to know.
-The nice thing about research is that it can spark more ideas and get you excited about writing – which might help you find the motivation to make time for your writing.
+If you have ideas for a story, do a little preliminary Googling on things you might need or want to know.
+The nice thing about research is that it can spark more ideas and get you excited about writing – which might help you find the motivation you need.

 I want to write a new novel, but that’s not my goal right now.
 There’s no sense in setting myself up for failure.
 Instead, my goals for the fall are as follows: 1) write 3 to 4 blog posts a month 2) brainstorm ideas for a new novel and settle on a specific idea by the end of November.
 3) Enjoy my family and be present in the moment.
 That’s it.
 Notice I’m not doing Nanowrimo.
 Notice I’m not giving myself a daily writing word count goal.
 But I’m also not letting myself completely off the hook.

 This might not be the best idea if you’re struggling to find time to write, but if lack of inspiration or motivation is your problem, a class or workshop might be just the thing to get you writing again.
-I’m going to be teaching a writing class soon at The Writers Center in Bethesda, and I’m looking forward to it because teaching about writing will get me into a writerly frame of mind that will be helpful when I do manage to make more time for writing.
+Lots of writing classes are being held online these days.
+If you need ideas about where to find them, feeling free to contact me!

 You may actually have more time to write than you think.
 The other day, my husband wanted me to sit with him on the couch after dinner and visit.
 “I need to do chores,” I said.
 He sighed.
 “Is the point of life to do chores?” he asked.
 “Sometimes I think you think it is.”